 (3) A person has no right of action against an insurer with whom or with which the Trust effects a policy of insurance, under this section, or any claim against moneys paid to the Trust by such an insurer, by reason only that the person has a claim against the Guarantee Fund.

-[(4) repealed]

 [Section 29 amended by No. 38 of 2000 s.
 5.]

 30. Insurance moneys to be paid to Guarantee Fund